 Our friendly staff at headspace Woolloongabba can assist young people aged 12 to 25 years with mental health, general health, drug, alcohol, education and employment issues.
 Counselling and GP services are bulk-billed with a current Medicare card and valid Mental Health Treatment Plan.

 Our staff include Clinical Psychologists, Psychologists, Mental Health Social Workers, Mental Health Occupational Therapist and two part-time GPs.
 We also have a wide range of in-kind support available, check out our tabs below for more information.

-Unfortunately, we are unable offer walk-in appointments as we are an appointment based service.
-Please call our reception staff on (07) 3249 2222 to book an initial appointment.
+While we do accept walk-in appointments we prefer if young people and referrers please call our reception staff on (07) 3249 2222 to book an initial appointment.

 headspace Woolloongabba provides wheel chair access throughout the centre including the toilets.